 - March, Montreal, “Generalised revenge”, Workshop on inferentialism, Concordia University.

-- October, Munich, “Classical Harmony”, Workshop on Logical Constants, MCMP.
+- October, Munich, “Classical Harmony and Separability”, Workshop on Logical Constants, MCMP.

-- September, Salzburg, “Semantic Paradox and Revenge”, SOPhiA, Salzburg Conference for Young Analytic Philosophy (Keynote talk).
+- September, Salzburg, “Generalised Revenge”, SOPhiA, Salzburg Conference for Young Analytic Philosophy (keynote talk).

 - September, Amsterdam,”Instability and Revenge”, Logic Colloquium, University of Amsterdam.

 - September, Groningen, “Instability and Revenge”, GroLoG, University of Groningen.

 - July, Salzburg, “Naive Logical Properties and Higher-Order Reasoning”, Context-Relativity in Semantics, University of Salzburg.

 - April, Salzburg, “Naive Logical Properties and Higher-Order Reasoning”, Salzburg-Irvine Workshop, University of Salzburg.

 - March, London,”Naive Logical Properties and Higher-Order Reasoning” , Institute of Philosophy, Logic, Epistemology and Metaphysics Forum.

 - December, Neuchâtel, “Naive Logical Properties and Higher-Order Reasoning”, University of Neuchâtel.